hellcsvishal/linear_regression/README.md

 # Learning Objectives

-Read a .csv file into a pandas DataFrame.
+Read a .csv file into a pandas DataFrame.\n
 Explore a dataset with Python visualization libraries.
 Experiment with different features to build a linear regression model.
 Tune the model's hyperparameters.